PaulHiemstra/exxample_ml_project/README.md

 - Data.
 Using different data for training and/or validation leads to a different result.
 Using a version control system such as Git is only feasible for very small datasets, for large datasets a good database that support versioning is needed.
 Alternatively, for a relatively static dataset a simpler scheme using for example different folders might be sufficient.
 Fixing the data problem is not in scope of this particular repo, we assume that the data is correct and static from the pov of the repo.
 - Software.
 Different versions of say Keras will lead to different outcomes.
 The repo fixes this by using a docker container to run the software in.
 In the Dockerfile we can exactly specify which versions of the software should be loaded.
 This makes reproducing the exact software environment feasible as long as the base containers and libraries can be loaded.
 For really long term reproducibility you could opt to build the container and store this explicity.
 Although you might want to go for an actual container registry system at that stage.
 - Training configuration.
 Different settings for number of layers, number of neurons, hyperparameter settings, etc will influence the outcome you get.
 Fortunately, these settings are stored in code.
-So if you store that code correctly (e.g. in `train.py`), this should ensure reproducibility in combination with the environment we already have from the container.
+So if you store that code correctly (e.g. in `train_mlflow.py`), this should ensure reproducibility in combination with the environment we already have from the container.

-So, given the data the experiement can be repeated using a system that runs docker using the dockerfile and the train.py file.
+So, given the data the experiement can be repeated using a system that runs docker using the dockerfile and the `train_mlflow.py` file.
 Changes over time can be saved using git commits, making it possible to trace the changes over time.
 However, this is probably not a very good solution when the number of trial-and-error gets really big.
 You could lose track of which things you already tried, especially when you transfer the experiment to someone else to work on.
 Here, a system such as MLflow probably makes a lot of sense.

 The following files can be found in the repo template:

 - `docker` this folder contains the docker file to build the container needed to run the experiment.
 - `.devcontainer.json` Visual Studio Code will pick up this file when loading the repo locally using VS Code.
 This will automatically load the appropriate VS Code packages, launch the docker container and start Jupyter Notebook.
-- `train.py` the training script that is used to train the model when running from the CLI when running on a server.
 - `train_mlflow.py` training a model, but including tracking of experiment settings using MLFlow.
+- `Example Notebook.ipynb` a notebook that documents the model we built.
+- `support_functions.py` some python helper functions that can be used in all Python scripts and Notebooks.
+- `run_mlflow_ui.bash` helper script to launch `mlflow ui`.
+- `run_script.bash` helper script that builds the container, and launches the given script inside it.

 # Working with the repository
 This repo assumes that it will be used simultaneously in two environments: